if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * `Collider[]` - An array of colliders that are associated with the controller.

-The ControllerColliders method retrieves all of the associated colliders on the controller.
+The ControllerColliders method retrieves all of the associated colliders on the Interact Touch.

 #### GetControllerType/0